Ford EcoSport: Restyling

-In the end of 2007, a mid-cycle restyling was introduced, which renewed completely the front to bring it closer to then current Ford pickups, as well as the contemporary Brazilian restyling of the Ford Fiesta, also updated the rear lights, both bumpers, and in the interior showed a new dashboard using better quality materials.
+At the end of 2007, a mid-cycle restyling was introduced, which renewed completely the front to bring it closer to then current Ford pickups, as well as the contemporary Brazilian restyling of the Ford Fiesta.
+Also updated were the rear lights, both bumpers, and the interior with a new dashboard using better quality materials.

 Mexico

-The Ford EcoSport arrived in the end of 2003 to Mexico as a model for 2004.
+The Ford EcoSport arrived in Mexico in late 2003 as a 2004 model.
 The reception by the public was impressive and continued until 2006.
 For the model year of 2007, sales of the small SUV began slipping and it stopped being a hot seller.
 Compared to 15,000 units sold in 2004, only 10,000 units of the model year of 2007 were sold.
 This trend continued to worsen for the refreshed model year of 2008 due in part to a price increase.

 Only 6,345 units of the model year 2008 were sold, and the model year 2009 sales through July 2009 were a mere 2,135 units.
 Due to decreasing sales, and heightened competition from the Ford Escape, Ford announced that a shortened 2010 model year would be the last sold in Mexico.